 Content Warning for potential spoilers and sexxx (but not really).

 Rule one of reading the book after watching the movie: never judge a book by its adaptation.
-You’ll find enough differences between this and Love, Simon to think of them as entirely different narratives.
+You’ll find enough differences between this and Love, Simon to recognise them as entirely different narratives.
 And while I love love love talking adaptation choices and the effects they have on a story, we’re going to skip all that in the book review.
 I will, however, assume you know enough about the franchise to not explain shared plot points to you.